kBashar/dhaka-weather/README.md

 ### `/predict`

-Models performs better when future date is nearer to the trianing date and slips away further as we go further the time.
-This can be improved with more data.
+Models performs better when future date is nearer to the training date and slips away further as we go further the time.
+This can be improved with more training data.
 Here we are fitting the model with only 7 days of temperature data.

 | Date                | Distance | Predicted |